 No one likes seeing water where it’s not supposed to be.
 Get to the heart of a leaky AC in this guide—and then get back to enjoying your home.

-Not many things are as alarming for homeowners as water mysteriously dripping inside… except maybe molded carpet due to a flood or leak, which happens to be the #1 Googled household fear (1).
+Not many things are as alarming for homeowners as a water leak… except maybe moldy carpet, which happens to be the #1 Googled household fear (1).

-If left too long, AC water leaks can be a pricey and time-consuming fix.
+If you don’t do something about it, AC water leaks can be a pricey and time-consuming fix.